contember/docs/docs/reference/engine/actions/overview.md

 }
 ```

-In the provided sample, an Action is defined for the `Book` entity in Contember.
-This Action is configured to watch for creation, deletion and all changes in the `title` field of the `Book` entity, as well as any modifications `tags` relation, detecting when tags are added or removed from the book, or the tag name is changed.
-Whenever any of these watched fields or relations are modified, Contember triggers the specified webhook, allowing you to automate processes, integrate with external systems, or perform custom actions.
+In this example, we've defined an Action for the `Book` entity in Contember.
+The Action is set up to monitor the creation, deletion, and changes in the `title` field of the `Book` entity, along with modifications in the `tags` relation.
+It detects when tags are added or removed from a book, or when a tag's name changes.
+If any of these monitored fields or relations are altered, Contember triggers the assigned webhook.
+This enables the automation of workflows, integration with external systems, or execution of custom actions.

-In the following sections of this documentation, we'll delve deeper into configuring Actions, customizing payloads, exploring best practices, and more.
-Let's explore the full potential of Actions in Contember and optimize your development workflow.
+Subsequent sections of this documentation will provide a more detailed understanding of Actions, including how to configure them, customize payloads, utilize best practices, and more.
+Let's tap into the full capabilities of Actions in Contember and streamline your development process.

 - [Defining Actions](./definition.md)
 - [Managing Actions](./managing.md)
 - [Webhook invocation](./invocation.md)

-## Alpha feature
+## Alpha Stage Feature

-Please note that Actions are currently in the alpha stage in Contember 1.3 and everything is subject of change.
+Please be aware that Actions are part of Contember 1.3, which is currently in the alpha stage, and changes may occur.

-## EE only feature
+## Enterprise / Cloud Exclusive Feature

-Please note that feature is not included in the Contember open-source edition but is available as part of the Contember Enterprise Edition (EE).
+This feature is not included in the Contember open-source edition but is part of the Contember Enterprise Edition (EE).
+Actions can also be utilized with the Team (or higher) plan on Contember Cloud.

-If you are using Contember Cloud, please reach out to us to enable the Contember 1.3 alpha release for your project.
-Additionally, note that access to the Actions requires a "team" or higher plan.
+As it's in Alpha, please contact us to enable Contember 1.3 and Actions for your project.

-## Local development
+## Local Development

-To utilize Actions in your Contember projects locally, you will need to use the `contember/engine-ee` Docker image to enable support for Actions.
-It is important to mention that the Contember EE is free to use for development and testing purposes.
-In order to fire webhooks and trigger the Actions, you must ensure that the Actions worker is enabled.
-To enable the Actions worker, you can set the `CONTEMBER_APPLICATION_WORKER` environment variable to 'all' in your Docker Compose configuration for the Contember Engine service.
+To use Actions in your local Contember projects, the `contember/engine-ee` Docker image is required.
+The Contember Enterprise Edition is freely available for development and testing purposes.
+To trigger webhooks and Actions, ensure that the Actions worker is enabled.
+The `CONTEMBER_APPLICATION_WORKER` environment variable can be set to 'all' in your Docker Compose configuration for the Contember Engine service.

-#### Updated Docker Compose configuration:
+#### Docker Compose configuration update:

 ```yaml
 services: